Skank (band)

-Skank was a Brazilian pop rock band from Belo Horizonte.
+Skank was a Brazilian reggae/rock band from Belo Horizonte.
 Having begun in 1991, they sold approximately 5,200,000 copies of their albums as of 2004.
 Initially intending to mix dancehall with traditional Brazilian styles, later the band changed its sonority to music closer to Britpop and local movement Clube da Esquina.
 Their last concert was held on March 26, 2023, at Mineirão, in Belo Horizonte.